Factor 13 DeficiencySymptoms, Doctors, Treatments, Advances & More

 Inherited factor XIII deficiency is considered to have an autosomal recessive pattern of inheritance, which means that it results when both copies of either the F13A1 gene or the F13B gene in each cell have mutations.

-Flora Peyvandi practices in Milan, Italy.
+Flora Peyvandi practices practicing medicine in Milan, Italy.
 Ms. Peyvandi is rated as an Elite expert by MediFind in the treatment of Factor 13 Deficiency.
-Her top areas of expertise are Blood Clots, Hemophilia A, Von Willebrand Disease (VWD), Synovectomy, and Bone Marrow Transplant.
+She is also highly rated in 37 other conditions, according to our data.
+Her clinical expertise encompasses Blood Clots, Hemophilia A, Von Willebrand Disease (VWD), Synovectomy, and Bone Marrow Transplant.

-Verena Schroeder practices in Bern, Switzerland.
+Verena Schroeder practices practicing medicine in Bern, Switzerland.
 Ms. Schroeder is rated as an Elite expert by MediFind in the treatment of Factor 13 Deficiency.
-Her top areas of expertise are Factor 13 Deficiency, Blood Clots, Mesenteric Venous Thrombosis, Deep Vein Thrombosis, and Bone Marrow Transplant.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Factor 13 Deficiency, Blood Clots, Mesenteric Venous Thrombosis, Deep Vein Thrombosis, and Bone Marrow Transplant.

 Published Date: January 01, 2019